Sokolmish/cw39/README.md

 There are following optimization levels:

 - 0: no optimizations
-- 1: most common optimizations (without inductive detector and specials)
+- 1: most common optimizations (without loops optimizations)
 - 2: all available optimizations

 ### Debug options